Knots for Stair Ropes & Handrails

 The Manrope knot is named from the stopper knot used on the manropes (rope hand rails) which traditionally would line stairways and walkways as safety holds and supports on board ship.
-Manrope knots are tied by hand using the unlaid strands of the rope; the 2 ply configuration of the Manrope knot is compact and neat, the 3 ply knot is one-third larger, and more complex and ornate in structure..
-See how this knot is tied here.
+Manrope knots are tied by hand using the unlaid strands of the rope; the 2 ply configuration of the Manrope knot is compact and neat, the 3 ply knot is one-third larger, and more complex and ornate in structure.
+See how this knot is tied on our Working with Ropes page.

 The Sailor's Eye Splice is another option to finish a bannister rope and has the advantage of staying within the profile of the bracket ring.
 Alternatively, choose from a range of decorative plaits and tassels, again made from the strands of the same rope as the handrail.
 See below for more details.